 PHED 2240 Teaching Team Sports and Activities.
 (Formerly 240) This course is designed to provide knowledge and understanding of instructional methods and organization in team activities.
 An emphasis will be placed on strategies to adapt or maximum student participation.
 2 semester credit hour/s.
-Typically offered: Fall Term.
+Campus: MAIN

 PHED 2241 Teaching Individual Sports and Activities.
 (Formerly 241) This course is designed to provide knowledge and understanding of instructional methods and organization in individual activities.
 An emphasis will be placed on strategies to adapt for maximum student participation.
 2 semester credit hour/s.
-Typically offered: Spring Term.
+Campus: MAIN

 PHED 2243 Teaching Basic Dance and Rhythms.
 (Formerly 243) This course provides instructional strategies in the creative use of rhythms and dance in physical education.
 2 semester credit hour/s.
-Typically offered: Fall and Spring Terms.
+Campus: MAIN

 PHED 2249 Drugs in Society.
 (Formerly 249) This course presents general and specific knowledge of the use and abuse of substances.
 This includes substance effects, dependence, habituation, addiction, abuse, classification of abused drugs, treatment of alcoholism, and drug addiction.
 3 semester credit hour/s.
-Typically offered: Fall Term.
 Department Consent Required.
+Campus: MAIN